A cratered field, a mangled fence. Clues emerge from strike that killed 12 children in Golan Heights

 “The evidence that we can see from the ground ... is much more consistent with that of a rocket artillery of the type and size of the Falaq,” said Richard Weir, crisis and weapons researcher with Human Rights Watch.

-The warhead would explode on impact with a deadly high explosive load, causing irregular fragmentation.
+The warhead would explode on impact with a deadly high explosive load, spraying irregular-shaped fragments.

-Weir said the damage didn’t appear consistent with the scenario of a hit by an air defense missile that malfunctioned.
-Such missiles send regular-shaped fragments in every direction, and there was no sign of such fragmentation.
+Dr. Ran Steinberg, chief of Pediatric Surgery at Rambam Hospital who took part in treating children wounded in the blast, told the AP that irregular, jagged pieces of shrapnel were removed from their bodies.

-The experts used satellite images, pictures and videos from the scene and analysis of previous launches to review the Saturday attack.
+Weir said the damage did not appear consistent with the scenario of a hit by an air defense missile that malfunctioned.
+Such missiles are designed to disperse regular-shaped fragments in every direction, and there was no sign of such fragmentation.

 He said that without independent verification of the munition's remnants it is impossible to say who is to blame.